ITHHKN/Clean-Architecture-with-RxSwift-MVVM/README.md

 # Downsides :

-* Learning Process Can Be Quite Intimidating At The Beginning — No Single Article Can Teach You RxSwift
+* Learning Process Can Be Quite Intimidating at the beginning — No single article can teach you RxSwift
-* Memory Management Issues — Easy To Create Memory Leaks If You Are Not Careful With Self References Inside Closures
+* Memory Management Issues — Easy to create memory leaks if you are not careful with self references inside closures
-* Debugging Could Be Hard Too Considering That Stack Traces Are A Lot Bigger
+* Debugging could be hard too considering that stack traces are a lot bigger

 # Final Words :